-Dimmuborgir - the Dark Fortress at Mývatn are a true wonder of nature and nowhere else to be seen in the world, i.e on dry land.
-Dimmuborgir consists of huge lava rock formations which make you feel like you stepped into another world - a world of fairy-tales.
+Dimmuborgir - the Dark Fortress at Mývatn are a true wonder of nature.
+Dimmuborgir consists of huge lava rock formations which make you feel like you stepped into another world - a world of fairy tales.

-The formation of these extraordinary lava cliffs and pillars stems from molten lava flowing over a pond in the eruption of Lúdentsborgir and Þrengslaborgir some 2300 years ago.
+The formation of these extraordinary lava pillars stems from molten lava creating a lava pond in the eruption of Lúdentarborgir and Þrengslaborgir row of craters some 2,300 years ago.

-The molten lava trapped the water underneath and steam issued through vents in the lava and formed these pillars, which then remained standing even after the pond and the crust around them had disappeared.
+The solidified pillars then remained standing even after the lava pond had emptied itself and the lava roof had collapsed.
 Or something to that extent as far as I can understand ;)